 Photo: Oleg Kim

+Photo vignettes darken and can even desaturate the edges of an image.
+The effects are more pronounced when images are shot using a wide aperture.
 Vignettes aren’t always a desirable effect, especially if they produce strong or uneven coloring.
 Check out our Lens Distortion and Vignetting video for details on removing unwanted vignettes.

 Presets are a great way to creatively experiment.
 Open the list to preview how the effects will look when applied to your image.